synapseslab/android-bluegps-sdk-demoapp/README.md

 > [!CAUTION]
 > Important note.

-**This repository is now deprecated and will be removed September 1, 2024.
+**This repository is now deprecated and will be removed on September 1, 2024.
 Use the [new repository](https://github.com/synapseslab/android-bluegps-sdk-public) for BlueGPS SDK library and the new [demo app](https://github.com/synapseslab/android-bluegps-demoapp-public) for example reference.**

 ---